Where does the power come from?

 Additional Wind Energy - Locally produced wind energy is another source of power distributed to Farmers Electric Cooperative members.

-All or some of the renewable energy credits associated with this generation may have been sold or may be sold in the future, to other parties, or may be used to comply with future regulatory requirements.
+All or some of the renewable energy credits associated with this generation may have been sold or may be sold in the future to other parties.